jaksonlabs/jakson/book/jakson-devdocs/latest/src/carbon-api/construct-carbon-records.md

 A map is a finite sequence of key-value pairs (called properties).
 Properties are unique in context of their parent object w.r.t. to their key name, i.e., no two properties with the same key shall exist in the same object.
 Properties inside objects have no particular order on the logical level, and a particular order at the pyhsical level.
 Like lists, maps have a variable size, which is determined by the type and size of its properties.

-- **Objects** are key-value maps containing key-value pairs where the key is a (variable-length) string, and the value is of any Carbon type.
+- **Objects** are key-value maps containing key-value pairs where the key is a (variable-length) string_buffer, and the value is of any Carbon type.

 The concrete type *object* corresponde to an [JSON object](https://tools.ietf.org/html/rfc8259), effectively encoding it in a reasonable binary form.